neondatabase/website/content/docs/get-started-with-neon/get-started-branching.md

 You can create and manage branches using the Neon Console or Neon API.
 In this topic, we cover branching using the Neon Console.

-Before you can create a branch, you must have a Neon project to branch from.
+Before you can create a branch, you must have a Neon project.
 If you do not have a Neon project, see [Setting up a project](../setting-up-a-project).

 ## Create a branch